top of page

 Teaching has been one of the most fulfilling experiences of my life and I take it with utmost seriousness.
 I am constantly challenged by students who bring fresh perspectives and difficult questions, forcing me to reconsider long-held assumptions.
 I rarely claim to know all the answers, but hope to equip students with the tools and frameworks to help them find the answers.

-As many academics are coming to terms with, AI is changing the nature of education and the classroom experience.
+As many academics are coming to terms with, AI is changing how we teach and test students.
 I continue to believe that the most valuable classroom experiences will be based on in-class discussions.
 For these reasons, class participation plays a significant role in the classes that I teach.
 As AI tools continue to progress, I plan to keep experimenting with new pedagogical approaches towards student learning.

 Technology Strategy & New Product Development (Master's-Level)